open-telemetry/semantic-conventions/docs/http/http-spans.md

 **[1]:** The IP address of the original client behind all proxies, if known (e.g. from [Forwarded](https://developer.mozilla.org/docs/Web/HTTP/Headers/Forwarded), [X-Forwarded-For](https://developer.mozilla.org/docs/Web/HTTP/Headers/X-Forwarded-For), or a similar header).
 Otherwise, the immediate client peer address.

-**[2]:** When observed from the server side, and when communicating through an intermediary, `client.port` SHOULD represent the client port behind any intermediaries , for example proxies, if it's available.
+**[2]:** When observed from the server side, and when communicating through an intermediary, `client.port` SHOULD represent the client port behind any intermediaries,  for example proxies, if it's available.

 **[3]:** MUST NOT be populated when this is not supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
 SHOULD include the [application root](/docs/http/http-spans.md#http-server-definitions) if there is one.